Connection lost. Please refresh the page.

 Hypoglossal nerve (CN XII)

-The nerve is composed of rootlets which emerge from the anterior surface of the medulla, travel laterally across the posterior cranial fossa, and exit the skull via the hypoglossal canal.
+The hypoglossal nerve emerges from the anterior surface of the medulla, travels laterally across the posterior cranial fossa, and exits the skull via the hypoglossal canal.

 Motor cranial nerves: want to learn more about it?